 There is a culture of high expectations from all staff that pupils are expected to adhere to.
-Pupils are taught to be independent learners and are encouraged to become mature and responsible young adults through our Preparation for Adulthood programme.
+Pupils are taught to be independent learners and are encouraged to become mature and responsible young adults through our Preparation for Adulthood programme and upholding our school rules and values through Values based Education.
 Through the curriculum and extra-curricular opportunities pupils are able to develop their self-esteem and confidence.
 Pupils can attend lunchtime clubs and activities including Art, IT and various sport activities.
 In Performing Arts, they routinely work in social situations and they are required to cooperate and rehearse in group environments.
 All pupils who have been identified as being entitled to pupil premium funding are provided with Music therapy, access to Forest School and a number of other therapeutic interventions.

 Pupils are encouraged to interact and engage with one another in classrooms and in the playground, with adults supporting them and providing structure.
 This has helped them form friendships and build their confidence and self-esteem.
-We are very proud of the impact of our Challenger Troop provision in enabling our secondary pupils to grow in terms of personal development.

-All pupils are part of a pathway celebration system, which encourages positive and healthy competitiveness to be awarded with certificates during termly assemblies attended by parents.
+Values based Education promotes celebration and encourages positive and healthy competitiveness to be awarded with certificates during termly assemblies attended by parents.
 The system allows pupils to be rewarded for their work, behaviour, living the school values and being good citizens of the school.